 Note: PDF files are displayed in a notebook as a rendered PNG.
 The conversion is made using the convert program provided by ImageMagick, which must be available on the PATH for this function to work with PDF files.
+The optional scale argument can be used to control how big the rendered PNG is.

-use a Python binding to ImageMagick rather than just shelling out?
+Todo: use a Python binding to ImageMagick rather than just shelling out?

-thompson.drawing.plot (aut, dest=None, display=True, endpoints=False) Plots the given automorphism as a function $[0, 1] \rightarrow [0, 1]$.
-The image is rendered as an SVG using svgwrite.
+thompson.drawing.plot(auts, dest=None, display=True, diagonal=False, endpoints=False, scale=1) Plots the given automorphisms as a function $[0,1] \rightarrow [0,1]$.
+The image is rendered as an SVG using sygwrite.